dougbutner/poetry/Carbonite Scrolls/In the Unconditional Love Holding Together Everything.md

 Within us, heaven is persistent,

-Wishin, I could share everything,
+Wishin' I could share everything,

 More than one soul could ever see,